Generalized system identification with stable spline kernels: Numerical studies

-The results depicted in Fig. \ref{FigIE} have revealed the vulnerability to outliers of the estimator $SS+L_2$ based on the quadratic loss (recall SS refers to stable splines in Section~\ref{SS+L2}).
-The general framework developed in the previous section may be exploited to design more robust estimators.
-A first example is obtained replacing the quadratic with the absolute value loss.
+Results in Fig. \ref{FigIE} illustrate the well established fact that the estimator $SS+L_2$ based on the quadratic loss is vulnerable to outliers (recall that $SS$ refers to stable spline in Section~\ref{SS+L2}).
+Here we exploit the general framework of the previous section to design a robust estimator by replacing the quadratic (Gaussian) with the absolute value (Laplace) loss.
 This leads to the estimator $SS+L_1$ defined by

-This objective can be transformed into form~\eqref{probTwo} and then into \eqref{genELQP} using example (1) in Remark~\ref{compoundExamples}.
+This objective can be transformed into form~\eqref{probTwo} and then into \eqref{genELQP} as described in Section \ref{sec:PLQs}.
 As in the quadratic case (\ref{eq:MV}), the solution depends on the unknown parameters $\gamma$ and $\alpha$ (which enters $Q$).
-To solve the introductory example, we determine them via cross validation, splitting the data into a training and a validation set of equal size.
-The ``optimal" values of $\gamma$ and $\alpha$ are then searched over a two dimensional grid.
-In particular, $\alpha$ and $\gamma$ can assume values on the sets $\texttt{A}$ and $\texttt{B}$ defined, respectively, by the MATLAB commands \texttt{A=[0.01 0.05:0.05:0.95 0.99]} and \texttt{B=logspace(log10(g/100),log10(g*100),50)}, where \texttt{g} is the value of $\gamma$ adopted by $SS+L_2$.
+To solve \eqref{SS+L1}, $\gamma$ and $\alpha$ are estimated via cross validation, splitting the data into a training and a validation set of equal size.
+The ``optimal" hyperparameters values are obtained by searching over a two dimensional grid.
+In particular, $\alpha$ and $\gamma$ assume values on the grid defined, respectively, by the MATLAB commands